Research on Social Circus

 This section compiles circus-related academic (circademic) research both published and underway.
 It is not an exhaustive database, but provides some key resources.

-Jill Maglio’s paper discusses her research on Occupational therapy and circus.
+Occupational therapy and circus: Potential partners in enhancing the health and well-being of today’s youth by Jill Maglio discusses her research on occupational therapy and circus.
 She details her project in Australia, the positive results circus had on the youth in her study, and the potential for partnerships to reach more communities.

 This page shows the work done by Jill Maglio on Holistic Circus Therapy.
 Read about benefits and how it works.